JustAStudentAI/NeuralNetwork/README.md

 <br>

 ## Visualize loss and accuracy
 This creates two subplots.
 The first subplot shows the training loss versus epochs, and the second subplot shows the training accuracy versus epochs.
 This function helps in understanding how the model's performance evolves during training by displaying the trends in loss and accuracy.
+Epochs in the subplots refers to the number of times data was printed out ( every 20th iteration ).
 ```
 def plot_history(history):
     epochs = range(1, len(history['loss']) + 1)